ohdearquant/lionagi/md_docs/API reference/Schema/Base Nodes.md

 > Child class of [[Base Component]]

-`BaseNode` extends `BaseComponent`, focusing on nodes in graph or tree structures.
-It includes content management capabilities alongside the features inherited from `BaseComponent`.
+`BaseNode` extends `Component`, focusing on nodes in graph or tree structures.
+It includes content management capabilities alongside the features inherited from `Component`.

 ### Attributes